-How to Protect Your PC Against Malware
+How to Protect Your PC Against Malware in 2023

 Protecting your PC against cyber threats is no mean feat.
 You need constant assistance from specialist security providers and extra vigilance to secure your personal computers from threats like malware.
 Today, malware targets not just your home computers but also the mobile gadgets you and your family use.

 The challenge is more enormous than you would think.
 Last year, about 80 million malware attacks were on record in the United States every month.
 Even further, the United States as a whole is the subject of more than half of all malware attacks worldwide.
 Your web servers, Facebook, the social networks you use, text messages, and downloaded files make you a malware attack target.

 Almost any online process or even a friend’s USB stick will infect your computer, so it’s crucial to use a security app that can offer an absolute preventive defense, helping you before you get infected.

 Firstly, hackers design malware for sinister purposes; this malware causes data theft even up to the point of extortion.
 When malware infects the computer , the effects can range from a minor inconvenience to severe loss of information or a considerable expense at times.

 Next, malware can cause more damage than you can imagine.
 For example, if a hacker takes over an email account through a virus, they can reset any linked account passwords, including online banking and social media accounts.